mike-mosher/aws-la/README.md

 ## Steps Automated

-The scripts configure everything that is needed in the ELK stack:
+The script configures everything that is needed in the ELK stack:

 - Elasticsearch: